 While we want to promote local food as a tool for healthy eating and to support local farmers, it is important to note that local food isn’t necessarily healthier than nonlocal food.
 Eating healthily is our first priority, whether that’s eating canned, frozen, or fresh products.
 However, if people get excited about learning where their food comes from, they may be more likely to eat fruits and vegetables, which is a great step toward a healthy lifestyle.
 See section 1 under the Additional Resources links at the end of this document for more information about the benefits and impacts of local food.

 Not all the food you use in your programs has to be local.
 Consider highlighting one regional or seasonal specialty and use that opportunity to talk a little about local agriculture and sources of local food in your area.
-It might be helpful to invite your North Carolina Cooperative Extension agriculture or horticulture agent to talk to your class about agriculture in your county and region.
+It might be helpful to invite your N.C.
+Cooperative Extension agriculture or horticulture agent to talk to your class about agriculture in your county and region.
 Use the section 2 link under Additional Resources to download an infographic about agriculture in your county.

 Know What Is in Season